Viognier

 Viognier (/fr/) is a white wine grape variety.
 It is the only permitted grape for the French wine Condrieu in the Rhône Valley.

-Outside of the Rhône, Viognier can be found in regions of North and South America as well as Australia, New Zealand, the Cape Winelands in South Africa, south Moravia region in Czechia, Israel and in Austria at Weingut Roland Minkowitsch.
-In some wine regions, the variety is co-fermented with the red wine grape Syrah where it can contribute to the color and aroma of the wine.
+Outside of the Rhône, Viognier can be found in regions of North and South America as well as Australia, New Zealand, the Cape Winelands in South Africa, the south Moravia region in Czechia, Israel and in Austria at Weingut Roland Minkowitsch.
+In some wine regions, the variety is co-fermented with the red wine grape Syrah where it can contribute to the color and aroma of so called light red wine.

 Like Chardonnay, Viognier has the potential to produce full-bodied wines with a lush, soft character.
 In contrast to Chardonnay, the Viognier varietal has more natural aromatics that include notes of peach, pears, violets and minerality.
 However, these aromatic notes can be easily destroyed by too much exposure to oxygen, which makes barrel fermentation a winemaking technique that requires a high level of skill on the part of any winemaker working with this variety.

 The potential quality of Viognier is also highly dependent on viticultural practices and climate, with the grape requiring a long, warm growing season in order to fully ripen but not a climate that is so hot that the grape develops high levels of sugars and potential alcohol before its aromatic notes can develop.
 The grape is naturally a low-yielding variety, which can make it a less economically viable planting for some vineyards.

 History

-The origin of the Viognier grape is unknown; it is presumed to be an ancient grape, possibly originating in Dalmatia (present day Croatia) and then brought to the Rhône by the Romans.
-One legend states that the Roman emperor Probus brought the vine to the region in 281 AD; another has the grape packaged with Syrah on a cargo ship navigating the Rhône river, en route to Beaujolais when it was captured, near the site of present-day Condrieu, by a local group of outlaws known as culs de piaux.
+The origin of the Viognier grape is unknown; One legend states that the Roman emperor Probus brought the vine to the region in 281 AD; another has the grape packaged with Syrah on a cargo ship navigating the Rhône river, en route to Beaujolais when it was captured, near the site of present-day Condrieu, by a local group of outlaws known as culs de piaux.

 The origin of the name Viognier is also obscure.
 The most common namesake is the French city of Vienne, which was a major Roman outpost.
 Another legend has it drawing its name from the Roman pronunciation of the via Gehennae, meaning the "Road of the Valley of Hell".
 Probably this is an allusion to the difficulty of growing the grape.

 Viognier was once fairly common.
-In 1965, the grape was almost extinct, and a source reported only eight acres in Northern Rhône producing just 1,900 liters of wine at that time.
+But by 1965, the grape was almost extinct, and a source reported only eight acres in Northern Rhône producing just 1,900 liters of wine at that time.
 The popularity and price of the wine have risen, and the number of plantings has increased.
 Rhône now has over 740 acre planted.

 In 2004, DNA profiling conducted at University of California, Davis showed the grape to be closely related to the Piedmont grape Freisa, and to be a genetic cousin of Nebbiolo.